chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] fix: Convert parametrize argument should only be available inside decorator
 - [ ] feat: Support actual value for such case where one parameter is ok

 ```python